3D Laser Scanning & LiDAR

 When does SiteOps use LiDAR scanning?+

-SiteOps deploys LiDAR whenever accurate as-built geometry is essential — no original drawings, suspected deformation, heritage recording requirements, or complex geometry.
+SiteOps deploys LiDAR when accurate as-built geometry is needed: no original drawings, suspected deformation, heritage recording, complex facades, refurbishment coordination, or point cloud survey inputs for engineering review.

 How accurate is LiDAR scanning?+